AudioLotus/D2Flwrz/docs/Raids/Last-Wish/3-Morgeth.md

 Kill them to spawn an orb that gives the **Taken Essence** debuff.
 The orbs can despawn, so be careful.

 Typically they spawn one on each side, but they can sometimes appear on a single side.
-Guardians should call them out as they see them.
+You should call them out as you see them.

 Whichever cleanser is closest will need to grab an orb, go up to the detained guardian, and *press their grenade button*.